ChrisKoll/EDA-Spatial-Liver/README.md

 **EDA-Spatial-Liver**
 A toolkit for assembling, processing, and exploring spatial transcriptomics data from liver tissue.
 It streamlines the creation of AnnData (`.h5ad`) objects from raw data, enabling efficient downstream analysis and visualization.
+This project supports the thesis by providing robust data preprocessing and exploratory workflows for spatial transcriptomics.

 ---